HackusatePvP/renjava-template/README.md

 # Template
 This is a starting maven template for [RenJava](https://github.com/HackusatePvP/RenJava).
 Download the code and extract to projects folder.
-Open with an IDEA of your choosing
+Open with an IDEA of your choosing and follow the instructions to build the project.

 ## IDEA
 I personally use [intellij](https://www.jetbrains.com/idea/).
 If you are using RenJava for commercial use please read the license.